getify/You-Dont-Know-JS/scope-closures/ch4.md

 As noted earlier, Node defines a number of "globals" like `require()`, but they're not actually identifiers in the global scope (nor properties of the global object).
 They're injected in the scope of every module, essentially a bit like the parameters listed in the `Module(..)` declaration function.

 So how do you define actual global variables in Node?
-The only way to do so is to add properties to another of Node's automatically provided "globals", which is unsurprisignly called `global`. `global` is ostensibly a reference to the real global scope object, somewhat like using `window` in a browser JS environment.
+The only way to do so is to add properties to another of Node's automatically provided "globals," which is unsurprisignly called `global`. `global` is ostensibly a reference to the real global scope object, somewhat like using `window` in a browser JS environment.

 Consider: